|

 chemotherapy.
 Doctors also may prescribe steroids to reduce the swelling

-What is the prognosis?
 The earlier the spinal cord tumor is detected, the better the outlook.

 Without treatment, spinal tumors can lead to serious disability,